Con mis hijos no te metas

-Con Mis Hijos No Te Metas (CMHNTM, Don't Mess With My Children) is a social movement born in Lima, Peru, on 26 December 2016, in opposition to the public gender development policies of the Peruvian government in education and other areas of public administration as part of the 2017 national curriculum.
+Con mis hijos no te metas (CMHNTM, Don't mess with my children) is a social movement born in Lima, Peru, on 26 December 2016, in opposition to the public gender development policies of the Peruvian government in education and other areas of public administration as part of the 2017 national curriculum.
 Like other Christian conservative movements, its adherents use the term "gender ideology".

-The movement claims that the measures of "gender ideology" seek to destabilize the nuclear family, following a conspiracy theory which accuses George Soros of aiming to establish a New World Order whose purpose is to promote homosexuality from childhood, legalize abortion and transition industries, same-sex marriage, control the population, and moral degradation.
-These efforts will then culminate in domination of the world economy.
+The movement claims that measures based on gender ideology seek to destabilize the nuclear family.
+It follows an Antisemitic conspiracy theory accusing George Soros of aiming to establish a New World Order that promotes homosexuality from childhood, legalizes and industrializes abortion and gender transition, legalizes same-sex marriage, controls the population, and promotes moral degradation.
+According to the conspiracy theory, these efforts will culminate in domination of the world economy.

-CMHNTM assure they are independent from political and religious ideology, although its membership includes Christian fundamentalists and sympathizers of the Christian right and the Fujimorist political formation Popular Force.
+CMHNTM asserts that it is independent of political and religious ideology; however, its membership includes Christian fundamentalists, sympathizers of the Christian right, and the Fujimorist political formation Popular Force.

 Context

-Former minister of education Jaime Saavedra, was censored by Congress and forced to resign.
+Former minister of education Jaime Saavedra, was censured by Congress and forced to resign.

-When Pedro Pablo Kuczynski became president, he commissioned Jaime Saavedra to modify educational requirements to teach respect of any sexual orientation.
-One provisions was gender equality, due to the high rates of aggression against women and homosexuals, including homicides.
+When Pedro Pablo Kuczynski became president, he commissioned Jaime Saavedra to modify educational requirements to teach respect for all sexual orientations.
+One provision was gender equality, for which high rates of aggression against women and homosexuals, including homicides, were cited.
 It was also intended to strengthen sex education and reduce dropouts due to teenage pregnancy.
 It was approved to combine gender studies in a new agenda, in a language comprehensible to primary students, and that would be fully enforced in 2017.

 "We want our boys to internalize gender equality."

 When faced with the first conservative oppositions to the agenda and the controversy over the alleged gender ideology, Saavedra declared:

 "We have to be tolerant and respectful of any sexual orientation."

-The minister of education Jaime Saavedra was censored at the end of 2016.
+The minister of education Jaime Saavedra was censured at the end of 2016.
 His successor Marilú Martens continued to promote the 2017 national curriculum.